Where Can I Publish My Research Article? - Stay Informed

 Step Two: Rank these potential journals for your specific article.

-I suggest four considerations for creating your personal shortlist.
+We suggest four considerations for creating your shortlist.

 If you are interested in a more comprehensive resource, you might also consider purchasing How to Get Published in Anthropology.